chauhang/mlflow/examples/pytorch/ModelSignature/README.md

 types are constituents of the model signature and is stored in the MLmodel file.
 For more details on model_signature, see the [docs](https://mlflow.org/docs/latest/models.html#model-metadata).

-## Package Requirement

-Install the required packages using the following command

-`pip install -r requirements.txt`

 ### Running the code